 With the right experience and connections, you can jumpstart your career in the music industry.

-We are an industry sponsored school, backed and supported by the biggest names in film, music and broadcasting.
+We are an industry sponsored school, backed and supported by some of the biggest names in film, music, and broadcasting.
 The following men and women support us and are in partnership with us as our mentors or as endorsers:

 Ryan Hewitt is a Grammy winning engineer, mixer and producer with a credit list spanning all popular genres of music for such notable artists as The Red Hot Chili Peppers, The Avett Brothers, blink-182, The Dixie Chicks, needtobreathe, Flogging Molly and Jamie Cullum.